LaunchCode-Education-Archived/liftoff-OLD/classes/2/README.md

 ### Career Module: Live Coding One
+Today's career module in class activity has two parts.

+1. Your group will walk through a live coding problem together under the supervision of your mentor.
+You will need to go through all the steps, and find a solution to the problem.
+This is a chance for you to ask questions, and learn from your fellow classmates.
-For today's in class assignment you will be paired with a fellow classmate and given 2 live coding problems.

-One of you will act as the interviewer, and will give the problem, while the other acts as the interviewee and follows the steps to solve the problem.
-You will then switch roles and work on the second problem.
+2. You will be paried with someone in a different group that worked on a different problem.
+In your pair you will take turns practicing a live coding session.
+One of you will act as the interviewer, and one of you will attempt to solve the problem as the interviewee.
+After working through the problem you will switch roles.